 If eating a rabbit tastes nice and fills his tummy, a dog will eat a rabbit again.
 If yelling for his ‘mum’ results in her rushing to feed or comfort him, a puppy will yell for his mum again.

 In exactly the same way and for the same reasons, if things ‘get worse’ for a dog, he will in the future be less likely to repeat whatever he was doing just before this happened.

-If things stay the same for the dog, his chances of survival or even of gaining a simple pleasure, are not improved and he will also therefore be less likely to repeat the behaviour that preceded this absence of any consequence.
+If things stay the same for the dog, his chances of survival or even of gaining a simple pleasure, are not improved.
+And he will also therefore be less likely to repeat the behavior that preceded this absence of any consequence.

 If a dog steps into a circle drawn on the ground and nothing happens to him whilst he is standing in that circle, he is unlikely to bother standing there again.

-These patterns of behaviour exist because they can be crucial to an animal’s survival.
-However, they also influence behaviour that is not crucial for survival.
+These patterns of behavior exist because they can be crucial to an animal’s survival.
+However, they also influence behavior that is not crucial for survival.
 They cannot be switched off.
-This is great news for dog trainers as it means we always have the power to change a dog’s behaviour.
+This is great news for dog trainers as it means we always have the power to change a dog’s behavior.

 The power of consequences

 This ‘game of consequences’ is played constantly throughout an animal’s lifetime.
-The association between ‘consequences’ and ‘future behaviour’ is common throughout the animal kingdom, including in human beings.
+The association between ‘consequences’ and ‘future behavior’ is common throughout the animal kingdom, including in human beings.

 It’s power has been demonstrated over and over again in laboratories and in the field.
 Understanding the role of consequences in animal training is the first step to becoming a good trainer, controlling those consequences is the second step.

 Dog trainers can choose to control consequences through rewards and punishment.
 When a dog carries out an action the trainer approves of, the trainer can provide a reward.
 Thus making the dog more likely to repeat the desired action.